 Come and join a welcoming, friendly, supportive and skilled team on Sandringham Ward, Julian Hospital.
-Be part of delivering high quality person centered care for older people with complex physical health and functional mental health needs.
+We are a 16 bedded unit and would like you to be part of our team delivering high quality person centred care for older people with functional mental health needs and complex physical health needs.
 Bring us your skills and knowledge and take the opportunities we offer to enhance your knowledge, skills and your development within clinical practice and career development.

 There is a comprehensive variety of mandatory training both classroom and in-house.
-We also provide a wide range of bespoke additional training in-house and externally.
-Topics include: wound care, diabetes, Mental Health Act, transgender awareness, reflective practice days, infection control and management of venous thrombeombolism.
+We also provide a wide range of bespoke additional training in house and externally.
+Topics include: wound care, diabetes, Mental Health Act, transgender awareness, reflective practice days,infection control .

 As a team we have the opportunity to work independently but we come together by sharing our knowledge learnt and respecting each other by communicating effectively.
 We encourage staff to develop within lead and link roles within a particular area of interest.
 We encourage an open forum for our staff to problem solve and make changes to enhance the patient experience.